teamignitionvitc/Website/README.md

-This is the official GitHub source code mirror of Ignition's current [portfolio page](https://ignition-website.vercel.app/).
+This is the official GitHub source code of Ignition's current [portfolio page](https://teamignitionvitc.github.io/Website/).

-Current deployment is handled by [Basith](https://github.com/basith-ahmed), ping for any issue related to it's deployment.

 ### How to Run